-- A network retail pharmacy

-- A pharmacy that is not in the plan's network.
+- A network retail pharmacy that offers standard cost sharing.
+Costs may be less at pharmacies that offer preferred cost sharing - A network retail pharmacy that offers preferred cost sharing - A pharmacy that is not in the plan's network.
 We cover prescriptions filled at out-of-network pharmacies in only limited situations.
-Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

-- The plan's mail order pharmacy
+Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy. - The plan's mail-order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 in this document.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Provider/Pharmacy Directory.

-Section 5.2 A table that shows your costs for a covered drug
+Section 5.2 A table that shows your costs for a one-month supply of a drug

-During all coverage stages, your share of the cost of a covered drug will never be more than your copayment.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.

-As shown in the table below, the amount of the copayment depends on the cost-sharing tier.
+As shown in the table below, the amount of the copayment or coinsurance depends on the cost-sharing tier.